cdklabs/aws-delivlib/README.md

 NOTE: static website content can grow big.
-If you use the same repository for your source code and GitHub pages, your repo clones will get exponentially large due to the fact the GitHub Pages do not allow force pushing commits into a gh-pages branch.
-This means that we are storing each version both historically and vertically under the `${version}/` directory.
+If you use the same repository for your source code and GitHub pages, your repo clones will get exponentially large due to the fact that we are storing each version both historically and vertically under the `${version}/` directory.
 It is recommended to publish docs into a separate repository.

 This publisher depends on the following artifacts: